Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Proofs

-From the assumption that $\hat{\psi}_\star(t)$ is finite for $t \in (-R,+R)$ we thus conclude similarly to the case of the free state that the pointwise limit $\hat{\varphi}^{per}_r(t)$ exists as a finite number for all $t \in (-(d+1)R,(d+1)R)$.
-This concludes the proof of Statement (a) for the case of the hidden Ising model. \end{proof} Finally, the proof of Proposition \ref{thm: UB singlesitemarginals} is just a combination of Lemma \ref{pro: RangeOfConvergence} and the (exponential) Markov inequality. \begin{proof}[Proof of Proposition \ref{thm: UB singlesitemarginals}] Let $0<A<(d+1)R$.
+From the assumption that $\hat{\psi}_\star(t)$ is finite for $t \in (-R,+R)$ we thus conclude similarly to the case of the free state that the pointwise limit $\hat{\varphi}^{\bar{\mu}}_r(t)$ exists as a finite number for all $t \in (-(d+1)R,(d+1)R)$.
+This concludes the proof of Statement (a) for the case of 2-height periodic GGMs. \end{proof} Finally, the proof of Proposition \ref{thm: UB singlesitemarginals} is just a combination of Lemma \ref{pro: RangeOfConvergence} and the (exponential) Markov inequality. \begin{proof}[Proof of Proposition \ref{thm: UB singlesitemarginals}] Let $0<A<(d+1)R$.
 Then we have for every $s \geq 0$

 where we employed Markov's inequality and the fact that by Lemma \ref{pro: RangeOfConvergence}, the number $A$ lies within the domain of convergence of $\hat{\varphi}^{\nu}_\infty$.
 Similarly, $\nu(H^{\rho,0} \leq -s) \leq \hat{\varphi}^{\nu}_\infty(A) \exp(-As)$ as both for the free measure and GGM of height-period $2$, the distribution of $H^{\rho,0}$ is even.